Blog

 Based on that, companies can establish corporate policies around device enrollment, security configurations, and access permissions.

-A good method establishes quantifiable goals aligned with business objectives, e.g., decreasing response time for incidents or enhancing passcode compliance rates.
+A good method establishes quantifiable goals aligned with business objectives, e.g., reducing incident response time or increasing passcode compliance rates.

-Training materials, status channels for updates, and user authentication support assist in preventing ambiguity.
+Training materials, status channels for updates, and user authentication support help prevent ambiguity.

 Lastly, MDM must be viewed as an ongoing program, not a one-time project.
 Compliance requirements shift, security threats grow, and device types change when new hardware becomes available.